Nortriptyline

 Sertraline

 Antidepressant.
 Selective serotonin reuptake inhibitor (SSRI).
-Molecular weight:342.7
+Molecular

 CATEGORY:C